 The council has a duty to divide its area into polling districts and designate polling places for each district and review them every five years.

-The aim of the review is to ensure that the polling districts and polling places in Bromley are effectively meet the needs of voters and covers the following:
+The aim of the review was to ensure that the polling districts and polling places in Bromley effectively met the needs of voters and covered the following:

 • The polling district boundaries within each ward of each constituency.